postgrespro/pg_probackup/doc/pg_arman.md

 "#" and are automatically ignored.
 Whitespaces and tabs are ignored excluding values.

-### Restrictions
+### RESTRICTIONS
-In order to work, the PostgreSQL instance on which backups are taken need to have data checksums enabled or to enable wal_log_hints. pg_arman is aimed at working with PostgreSQL 9.5 and newer versions.
+* In order to work, the PostgreSQL instance on which backups are taken need to have data checksums enabled or to enable wal_log_hints.
+* pg_arman is aimed at working with PostgreSQL 9.5 and newer versions.
+* For ptrack feature you need special version of Postgres and set wal_level to archive or hot_standby and ptrack_enable.
+* For stream feature you need configure streaming replication in your postgres.

 ### EXIT CODE
 pg_arman returns exit codes for each error status.